canalplus/rx-player/doc/architecture/files.md

 ``src/transports/`` directory.

 This is the layer directly interacting with the transport part (HSS, DASH).
-It facilitates the role of loading manifest and new segments for the rest of the core.
+It facilitates the role of loading the Manifest and new segments for the rest of the core.

 <a name="core-sb"></a>